 One of the obstacles we’ve seen is that experimentation may be tolerated, though not fully embraced.
 The results may be small scale, at best, because unintegrated approaches have upper limits.

 Stepping in the realm of agile is not an easy task.
-As leaders, we are not the only one affected, and our leadership will be challenged as new ways of thinking are aligned to your vision and mission.
+As leaders, we are not the only ones affected, and our leadership will be challenged as new ways of thinking are aligned to vision and mission.

 Setting the right goals will make or break adoption and scalability.
 The flexibility necessary to create collaboration and execution may cause internal disruption.
 Control and distributed responsibility get in the way of building trust that comes with agile leadership.

 We often discuss the improvements, processes, and ask questions during each stage of work.
 Here are several approaches that help us as a team to stay collaborative and build our (agile) leadership skills:

 - We ask different questions about the same problem.

 - We explore how to be more collaborative.

 - We using our dynamic SWOT to recognize threats and opportunities.

 - We assess different approaches and choose one together.